 ….wild is the wind…creative freedom is the seed….

 My burmese friend’s photo taken of a young aung san suu kyi when she visited the Chin state (where my friend’s village was) before she was jailed in house arrest for decades! :p

-My friend ended up as “anne frank” for 20 yrs because her village refused to stop supporting Aung San Suu Kyi….and well…oh…you know the story….now family in different country/different passport of the ones of her people who escaped!
+My friend ended up as “anne frank” for 20 yrs because her village refused to stop supporting Aung San Suu Kyi….and well…oh…you know the story…. families are scattered in different country!
+Different passports for many of her ethnic minority people who escaped!
+Mass graves for many who did not!

 My Burmese Friend’s story: Her Journey from Mandalay: